tuomaseerola/onsetsync/paper/paper.md

 ![Onsets arranged for beat sub-divisions for four instruments across the whole piece.](paper_files/figure-latex/figure1-1.pdf)

-At first glance of Figure 1, it is easy to spot the distinctive clave pattern going through the song (the beginning of the song is at the bottom of the graphs, and every cycle is cascaded on top of the previous cycle).
+At first glance at Figure 1, it is easy to spot the distinctive clave pattern going through the song (the beginning of the song is at the bottom of the graphs, and every cycle is cascaded on top of the previous cycle).
 Notice how the bass plays mainly on subdivisions 5, 7, 13, 15, except in the last minute when the pattern changes into playing subdivisions 3, 4, 7, 8, 15, 16.
-The guitar plays almost on every beat subdivision, and towards the end of the piece the tres --  a cuban guitar with 6-strings tuned to 3 pitches -- plays a pattern of 3 subdivisions and a break.
+The guitar plays almost on every beat subdivision, and towards the end of the piece, the tres --  a cuban guitar with 6-strings tuned to 3 pitches -- plays a pattern of 3 subdivisions and a break.

 # Analysis of synchrony